An environment is a branch that gets turned into a directory on your primary Puppet server. Environments are turned on by default.

 - Inside your code directory, create a directory called environments.

-Inside the environments directory, create a directory
+Inside that directory, create a

 modulesdirectory and a

 manifestsdirectory.
 These two directories contain your Puppet code.

 environment.conffile .
 If you set a value for this setting, the global

 puppet.confis not used by an environment.